 EXPERT INSIGHT

-3D Patient-Specific Modeling: Innovative Approach for Scoliosis Diagnosis
+Patient-Specific 3D Modeling: An Innovative Approach for Scoliosis Diagnosis

 It's a bright new day in Serbia.
-Researchers at the University of Kragujevac have proposed a new, non-invasive 3D methodology to assess scoliosis, in which spine measurements can be performed by limiting radiation exposure and human intervention.
+Researchers at the University of Kragujevac have proposed a new, non-invasive 3D methodology for assessing scoliosis, which allows for spine measurements to be performed while limiting radiation exposure and human intervention.

 Scoliosis in young patients

-The University of Kragujevac's published paper has based its research on a target group of 372 patients with various types of spinal deformity.
-In their research, the university used the Materialise Mimics Innovation Suite's segmentation algorithms for the 3D spinal reconstruction of CT images, and combined it with dorsal optical scans to generate a model of the spinal deformity.
-This offers a better analysis of the disorder.
+The research in the University of Kragujevac's published paper is based on a target group of 372 patients with various types of spinal deformity.
+In their research, the university used Mimics' segmentation algorithms for the 3D spinal reconstruction of CT images, and combined it with dorsal optical scans to generate a model of the spinal deformity.
+This provides a more comprehensive analysis of the disorder.

 Working towards eliminating radiation